c3lang/c3-web/src/content/docs/Language Common/attributes.md

 *Used for: any declaration*

-Sets the visibility to "local", which means it's only visible in the current module section.
+Sets the visibility to "local", which means that the associated declaration will only be visible in the current [module section](https://c3-lang.org/language-fundamentals/modules/#module-sections).

+This also implies that `@local` can be used to create file-local declarations since each module section's `@local` scope is limited to the current file whereas the non-`@local` parts of module sections with identical module names are appended together across all files (even including `@private` declarations) to create the complete corresponding module.
+So, use `@local` for file locals and `@private` for module locals.

 ### `@maydiscard`